favrecr/resources/data-center-migration.md

 ## Migrating your resources
 {: #migrating-your-resources}

-Complete the following steps before 31 August 2020:
+Complete the following steps to migrate resources to a new data center:

 1. Identify any virtual server instances or bare metal servers that are currently running on the data centers that are set to close.
 For more information, contact the Client Success team [Live chat](https://www.ibm.com/cloud/data-centers/?focusArea=WCP%20-%20Pooled%20CSM&contactmodule){: external}.
 1. Order replacement servers in new data centers.
 For more information, see the following documentation: